 If your GPA is lower than average for the schools that interest you, there are a couple of ways you can improve your chances of being accepted.

 If you're a freshman or sophomore, you still have time left to raise your GPA.
 Depending on what your specific struggles are, you might try revising your study habits in various ways.
 Read this article for advice on strategies you can use to improve your grades.

 If you're already in your junior or senior year, you don't have much (or any) time left to raise your GPA.
 In this case, you may try to bolster other parts of your application to make up for it.
 You can often compensate for a slightly below average GPA with higher than average SAT or ACT scores.

-At UC Davis, the middle 50% of admitted students earned between 1260 and 1480 on their SAT.
-This is at the 80th percentile mark for SAT scores nationally, so students in the top 20% of the SAT score range are most likely to be admitted.
+At UC Davis, the middle 50% of admitted students earned between 1230 and 1490 on their SAT.
+This is between about the 75th-98th percentile marks for SAT scores nationally, so students in the top 20% of the SAT score range are most likely to be admitted.
 A 1470 combined with a 3.6 GPA gives you about the same chances at UC Davis as an 1290 combined with a 4.0 GPA.

 Beyond standardized test scores, you may also be able to make up for a lower GPA with impressive extracurricular achievements that demonstrate your passions and unique interests.
 This could include anything from running your own Etsy shop ,to organizing a Quidditch tournament at your school, to building robots in your free time.

 If you're involved in community service or are a leader of a club, you should highlight these facts on your application.
 Even if you just had to work a boring part-time job throughout high school, that counts as an extracurricular activity and shows that you are capable of handling real world responsibilities.